rhizomik/BESDUI/Results/Virtuoso/README.md

 **Task 9**.
 [Give me recent reviews in English for a specific product](/Benchmark/9.md)
 > "For the product **waterskiing sharpness horseshoes** list the **20** more recent **reviews** in **English**".

-Virtuoso does not provide a mechanism to filter literals by language.
+Virtuoso FCT does not provide a mechanism to filter literals by language.

 **Task 10**.
 [Get information about a reviewer](/Benchmark/10.md)
 > "Get all available information about the author of **Review5481**".